fraley/rota/howto/welcome.md

 # Skater IOU List
 IOU list keeps tracked of skaters that owe money or skaters who are owed money.
 IOUs may be settled the next time you skate (reminder on sign-in sheet next to your name).
-Current IOU list is sent out in **Event Description** field of every sportgo invite.
+Current IOU list is sent out in **Event Description** field of every sportgo event invite.
 If you would like your name off the IOU list before your next skate, please arrange electronic payment with one of the [POC](#poc).